-The compliance analysis compared the Statewide Bacteria Provisions for REC-1 waters: for E. coli the geomean WQO is 100 MPN/100 mL, while the single statistical threshold value (STV) is 320 MPN/100 mL for that cannot be exceeded by more than 10 percent of samples in any calendar month.
+The compliance analysis compared the Statewide Bacteria Provisions for REC-1 waters establishes the geomean WQO for E. coli the geomean WQO as 100 MPN/100 mL, while the single statistical threshold value (STV) is 320 MPN/100 mL and cannot be exceeded by more than 10 percent of the samples in any calendar month.

-Aside from the SAR sites and Lake Elsinore, Priority 1 E. coli concentrations continue to consistently meet water quality objectives.
+Aside from the SAR sites and Lake Elsinore, Priority 1 E. coli and enterococcus concentrations continue to consistently meet water quality objectives.
 Five out of eight Priority 1 sites had no geomean nor STV exceedances (Table 4-2).
 The three sites that exceeded the geomean WQO were Lake Elsinore at Elm Grove Beach (P1-2-ELM) with 65 percent exceedance frequency, SAR at MWD Crossing (WW-S1), and SAR at Pedley Avenue (WW-S4) with 100 percent exceedance frequencies.